arBmind/Twofold-ChaiScript/README.md

 ## Features

 * indentation handling
-* source maps for generated javascript
+* source maps for generated script
-  * javascript exceptions and syntax errors will point into your template
+  * script exceptions and syntax errors will point into your template
 * nested source maps for generated targets
   * positions of all the calls that lead to any target character
 * control of every generated line and every whitespace